 Using the Organizational Structure to define Site Structure

-Start by considering the people, “things”, objects, and moving parts involved in a Contract Lifecycle Management system:
+Start with understanding the people, objects, and moving parts involved in a Contract Lifecycle Management system:

 - Customers…existing and future.